 Proposed Edits to SSAP No. 86:

 6. “Derivative Premium” is the cost to acquire or write a derivative contract.
 Derivative premium is not an “underlying” in a derivative contract and is not impacted by changes in an underlying interest of the derivative agreement.
-A derivative with contract terms that finance the derivative premium, so that the cost is paid or received throughout the derivative term or at derivative maturity, does not result with an “embedded derivative” addressed in paragraph 17. .
+A derivative with contract terms that finance the derivative premium (financing premium), so that the premiums are paid or received throughout the derivative term or at derivative maturity, does not result with an “embedded derivative” which is addressed in paragraph 17.
+For the purposes of this statement, unpaid or deferred premiums are considered synonymous with financing premium.
+Derivative premium costs are not to be included in realized losses capitalized to the interest maintenance reserve (IMR) as derivative premium is not considered an underlying in the derivative contract.

 Derivative Premium

 19. Derivative premium is the amount paid (acquired derivative) or received (written derivative) to enter into a derivative contract.
-At inception, the premium generally represents the fair value of the derivative.
-Derivative premium that is not paid or received at inception represents a liability or receivable for the reporting entity.
+At inception, the premium generally represents the fair value of the derivative but does not represent an underlying in the derivative contract.
+Accordingly, derivative premium costs are not to be included in realized losses capitalized to IMR.
+Derivative premiums are to be amortized over the life of the derivative contract with the amortization recorded as an adjustment to net investment income or another appropriate caption within operating income consistent with the reporting of the derivative contract.
+Derivative premium that is not paid or received at inception of the derivative contract represents financing premium and shall be recorded as a liability or receivable for the reporting entity.
 Derivatives with premiums not remitted at acquisition are considered “financed derivatives.”
 Financed derivatives shall be reported in accordance with the following provisions:

 At acquisition and subsequently, the gross reported fair value of the derivative shall exclude the impact of financing premiums.
 Only market changes in the actual fair value of the derivative shall be reflected as unrealized gains or losses.
+Even if the derivative premium is fully financed, a derivative contract asset/liability must be recorded and the derivative premium amortized over the life of the derivative contract.

-At acquisition and subsequently, premiums payable (acquired derivative) and premiums receivable (written derivatives) shall be separately reported as “payable for securities” and “receivables for securities.”
+At acquisition and subsequently, financing premiums payable (acquired derivative) and financing premiums receivable (written derivatives) shall be separately reported as “payable for securities” and “receivables for securities.”

 24. For those derivatives which qualify for hedge accounting, the change in the carrying value or cash flow of the derivative shall be recorded consistently with how the changes in the carrying value or cash flow of the hedged asset, liability, firm commitment or forecasted transaction are recorded.
-Upon termination of a derivative that qualified for hedge accounting, the gain or loss shall adjust the basis of the hedged item and be recognized in income in a manner that is consistent with the hedged item (alternatively, if the item being hedged is subject to Interest Maintenance Reserve (IMR), the gain or loss on the hedging derivative may be realized and shall be subject to IMR upon termination.)
+Upon termination of a derivative that qualified for hedge accounting, the gain or loss shall adjust the basis of the hedged item and be recognized in income in a manner that is consistent with the hedged item (alternatively, if the item being hedged is subject to IMR, the gain or loss on the hedging derivative may be realized and shall be subject to IMR upon termination.)
 Entities who choose the alternative method shall apply it consistently thereafter.

 63.a.v.
 Identification of whether the reporting entity has derivative contracts with financing premiums.
-(For purposes of this term, this includes scenarios in which the premium cost is paid at the end of the derivative contract or throughout the derivative contract.);
+(For purposes of this term, this includes scenarios in which the premium cost is paid/received at the end of the derivative contract or throughout the derivative contract.);

 63.h.i.
 Disclose the aggregate, non-discounted total premium cost for these contracts and the premium cost due in each of the following four years, and thereafter.
-Also disclose the aggregate fair value of derivative instruments with financing premiums excluding the impact of the deferred or financing premiums.
+Also disclose the aggregate fair value of derivative instruments with financing premiums excluding the impact of financing premiums.

 63.h.ii.
 For each derivative contract with financing premiums: